eruption-project/eruption/README.md

 If you want eruption to be able to play back sound effects, or use one of the audio visualizer Lua scripts, then you have to perform a few additional steps.

-This will allow the eruption daemon to access the PulseAudio server of the current user, for playback and for capturing of audio signals as well.
+The following steps will allow the eruption daemon to access the PulseAudio server of the current user, for playback and for capturing of audio signals.

 Create the PulseAudio config directory and edit the server configuration file for your user account: